retrography/data-management/index.markdown

 | Practical Quiz               |    20%    |
 | Attendance and Participation |    10%    |

-## Final project milestones and deliverables

-- Session 4: Description of four different project themes will be provided to students.
-Each project theme explains a debate between two opposing perspectives (4 themes X 2 perspectives = 8 projects) and includes two datasources that are obligatory to deploy.
-Students will be allocated to teams of 4 or 5 members based on their preferences for the theme and existing restrictions.
-The perspective of each team will be determined after the formation of teams and by a quick voting during session 6.

-- Session 5: Students can start sharing their project preferences through the [google sheet](https://docs.google.com/spreadsheets/d/1uLZUYcT0lNsftE-JmAflX0qQvXOcdTnfwbLAHWM2vAU/edit).
-To determine their preferences for the theme students may also want to go through the existing open data sources ( some introduced in session 3 )

-- Session 6: Team compositions will be finalized during this session and members can start to intensively discuss and analyze  other datasources that they will use for the project after this session.

-- Session 8 (8% of the final grade): By this session teams are to submit a one-page long but precise explanation of their approach and additional datasources for the projects.
-Each team should explain how it finds the proposed additional datasource(s) relevant for the project and how can all the project datasources be used and related.

-- Session 11 (8% of the final grade): By this session teams are to finish data cleaning and data transformation and to import the data to the database server.
-Teams are to submit a one-page document explaining the data cleaning, transformation and importation procedure and to present it during this session.

-- Session 20 (8% of the final grade): By this session teams are to submit a two-page progress report which shows the gradual application of the concepts learned during the practical sessions to the project.

-- Session 24: This session will be an opportunity for teams to demonstrate their performance and mastery of their analytical skills.

-- Session 25 and 26 (8% of the final grade): During these sessions teams are to present the finalized analysis and visualizations that will support their specific perspectives on each theme.

--  Final project documentation (13% of the final project grade) submission deadline:TBA
+## Project

+The project is a group exercise that will take you through all the stages of data gathering, import, cleaning and to some extent analysis.
+Project assessment will be gradual and based on several deliverables due throughout the term, with the bulk of project grade being defined by your final results, final presentation and final report.
+Make sure you allocate enough time to your project at the beginning of the term to build up your team and identify the responsibilities.
+Some aspects of the project (like finding datasets and cleaning the data) will simply need time to get done, and will not be much accelerated even if you dedicate all your time at the end of the trimester.

+For more information about the project, see the [project](../project) page.

 ## Quizzes

-- Session 18 (25% of final grade): The quiz will cover non-technical compulsory readings, material discussed during the class and eventual presentations by classmates or guest speakers.
+- Theory Quiz (25% of final grade): The quiz will cover the compulsory readings from theoretical sessions, material discussed during the class and eventual presentations by classmates or guest speakers.

-- Session 21 (20% of final grade): The quiz will cover technical SQL concepts covered during the course.
+- Technical Quiz (20% of final grade): The quiz will cover technical concepts and skills, including SQL.

 If you attend and actively participate in class discussion, these should be quite straightforward.
 The quizzes will take about 45 minutes of the class period and will be composed of a few short essay (session 18) and query building (session 21) questions.